An Excerpt from active measures: part ii

 “Outstanding, General.
 Just outstanding.”

 “The tanks and troop carriers cooperated well,” Rear Admiral Ali-Akhbar Ahmadian, director of the IRGC Strategic Studies Center, said from the edge of their circle.
-“I’ve never seen the use of rocket artillery integrated so closely, but that too was impressive.”
+“I’ve never seen the use of rocket artillery integrated so closely, but that, too, was impressive.”
 Doctrinally, the Imam Khomeini Division was Admiral Ahmadian’s brainchild, albeit birthed by Qasem Shateri’s sheer force of will.

-“From my view, the greatest improvement was the coordination of artillery fire and infantry in the final assault phase—a tricky procedure,” added Brigadier General Hossein Pakpour, deputy commander of the IRGC Ground Forces.
+“In my view, the greatest improvement was the coordination of artillery fire and infantry in the final assault phase—a tricky procedure,” added Brigadier General Hossein Pakpour, deputy commander of the IRGC Ground Forces.

 “Before, they failed miserably.
 We’ve drilled for months to achieve that level of cohesion,” Ismail admitted frankly.
 “Brigadier General Nayouf applied the lessons from Homs and Idlib.
 The credit is his.”